Terry McAuliffe: Energy and environmental issues

-Gun rights
+Gun control

-McAuliffe is a hunter and owns several shotguns.
-He supports universal background checks for gun sales, and while Governor called for "a renewal of the state's one-a-month limit on handgun purchases...a ban on anyone subject to a protection-from-abuse order from having a gun and the revoking of concealed-handgun permits for parents who are behind on child-support payments."
+McAuliffe supports universal background checks for gun sales, and while governor called for "a renewal of the state's one-a-month limit on handgun purchases...a ban on anyone subject to a protection-from-abuse order from having a gun and the revoking of concealed-handgun permits for parents who are behind on child-support payments."
 A one-handgun-a-month law was enacted in 2020, under the governorship of successor Ralph Northam.
 McAuliffe has also called for an assault weapons ban in Virginia.
+He is a hunter and owns several shotguns.

 In January 2016, McAuliffe reached a compromise with Republicans, allowing interstate holders of concealed carry permits in Virginia, nullifying Attorney General Mark Herring's previous ruling, effective February 1, 2016.
 The deal will also take guns from domestic abusers and will require state police to attend gun shows to provide background checks upon request from private sellers.